johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## Doctoral Research ##

-Between 2003 and 2010, multiple prototypes of Maize Plant Discipleship seminars were delivered to conferences in Léo and Ouagadougou.
-In 2010, the author conducted doctoral research using a series of survey questionnaires, focus groups and personal interviews.
-This enabled the gathering of a wide range of reflective opinions, perspectives, insights, information, questions and concerns relating to discipleship, theology, leadership training, methodologies, literature and intercultural dynamics.
+In 2010, the author conducted doctoral research in Burkina Faso.
+The research explored themes of discipleship, theology, leadership training, literature and intercultural dynamics.
+Prototypical Maize Plant Discipleship seminar formed an integral part of the research.

-Over 70 Burkinabé participants contributed to the research.
-Drawn from over five organisational groupings, a significant number of participants held responsibility for local, regional, national and denominational leadership training and discipleship.
-Analysis of their responses revealed a number of crucial findings that have directly shaped the formulation of Maize Plant Discipleship, particularly in relation to:
+Survey questionnaires, focus groups and personal interviews gathered insights from over 70 Burkinabé participants.
+Amongst them, a significant number held denominational responsibility for leadership training and discipleship.
+Analysis of the responses revealed a series of critical findings relating to:

 -	Discipleship